 Ensure your presentation is not too lengthy (we recommend 5-10 slides max.) supported by credible data.
 Don’t forget to translate any tech or marketing jargon that your stakeholders may not know of, and stay clear of abbreviations as much as possible.
 It will be hard to convince an audience that doesn’t understand what you are talking about.

 Explaining your game plan and justifying your strategy will reel them in.
-Finish off with 3 key takeaways you want your stakeholders to walk away with and come prepared with next steps (e.g. a follow up meeting) if a decision cannot be made in the meeting.
+Finish off with 3 key takeaways you want your stakeholders to walk away with and come prepared with the next steps (e.g. a follow-up meeting) if a decision cannot be made in the meeting.